ZihanWangKi/icpc.ucsd.edu/content/_index.md

 ## Upcoming Events
 - During Winter Quarter 2022, weekly meetings are happening every Tuesday from 8pm - 9:30 pm PT.
-The meetings feature on a 70 minutes contest with explanations afterwards. *All skill levels welcome!*
+The meetings feature on a 70 minutes contest with explanations afterwards, sign in the slack workspace for more details.
+  *All skill levels welcome!*
 - ~~During Winter Quarter 2021, there will be weekly meetings every Monday from [4-6 PM PST](https://www.timeanddate.com/worldclock/fixedtime.html?iso=20210104T160000&p1=770).
   During the meetings we will discuss problems and algorithms in different